owenrud/Arch-Hyprland-Config/README.md

 4. Notifcation Center : Swaync

 ## Personal Notes
+1. doesn't need to clone the Project, just download the script "install.sh"
-1. do "chmod +x install.sh" for install script to be executable, and run "./install.sh" to execute the script
+2. do "chmod +x install.sh" for install script to be executable, and run "./install.sh" to execute the script